-The interplay of the Americans with Disabilities Act (ADA), the Family and Medical Leave Act (FMLA), and Workers' Compensation laws has been referred to as the "Bermuda Triangle of employment law."
+The interplay of the Americans with Disabilities Act (ADA), the Family and Medical Leave Act (FMLA), and Workers' Compensation laws have been referred to as the "Bermuda Triangle of employment law."

-Each of these three laws have different purposes.
+Each of these three laws has a different purpose.
 The ADA prohibits discrimination.
 The FMLA sets minimum leave standards.
 Workers' compensation laws provide for payment of compensation and rehabilitation for workplace injuries and minimize employer liability.

 Participation in this webinar will provide participants with a clear understanding of each of these laws and how they interact with each other, incorporating that information into company policies, and the ability to communicate those policies to employees

 - Purposes of the ADA, the FMLA, and Workers' Compensation Laws